High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Abacus stripper heels for entertaining a baby photoAbacus stripper heels for entertaining a baby photo from Yahoo!
 Shine

-Okay, so these shoes are just iPhone holders, but they did come out of a 3D printer, which makes them a lot cooler in our book.
+Okay, so these shoes are just iPhone holders, but they were made using a 3D printer, which makes them a lot cooler in our book.

 iPhone shoe holder“iPhone Mashup Shoes”: 3D-printed shoes with built-in iPhone cases by Alan Nguyen